-We will use the readings from the monitor to understand your blood pressure.
+We will use the recordings from the monitor to understand your blood pressure.
 We will write to you and your GP with the result within two weeks of you returning the monitor.
 We will also write to you and your GP with a recommendation based on your results.
-If your blood pressure is high we will recommend you make an appointment with your GP.
+If your blood pressure is high, we will recommend you make an appointment with your GP.
 If your blood pressure is within a normal range we will provide you with some information about future blood pressure checks.
-If we find that your blood pressure is very high, we will telephone you and your GP the same day.
+If we find that your blood pressure is very high, we will inform you the same day and telephone your GP the same day also.